 Foster the Right Culture

 Company leaders need to develop initiatives that clearly illustrate the expectation that everybody takes time off, says Matos.
 From there, they need to analyze the side effects, address them explicitly, and continue to assess the policies regularly every few months.

 “The key is to be honest about what you’re trying to achieve,” he explains.
 Even simple ideas can nudge employees in the right direction.

 Tech company FullContact gives each employee $7,500 to go on vacation, as long as they follow these rules:

-- They have to go on vacation
+- Every employee has to go on vacation

 - They must disconnect